Not sure what the queue meter is? Read on →

 Some important things to take note of: The queue meter does not display the pending posts for the next week, but for the next 7 days.

 - So if today is Monday, the queue meter will check if you have enough posts till the coming Sunday and calculate accordingly.

 - If today is Wednesday, the queue meter will check if you have enough posts till next Tuesday. (and not just till the end of that week)

 3. Got it!
-But what does the Posts per day frequency mean and how do I change it?
+But what do the Posts per day frequency mean and how do I change it?

 4. Cool!
-If I don’t schedule post according to the queue meter, will there be a problem?
+If I don’t schedule posts according to the queue meter, will there be a problem?